phpbb/customisation-db/README.md

 This project can be run in GitHub Codespaces by following the link under port 80 in the `Ports` tab and then navigating to `/app.php/db` in the browser.

 If you run Titania in GitHub Codespaces, make sure to update the server name in ACP -> Server Settings -> Domain Name to match the Codespaces URL.
-Set `Force server URL settings` to `Yes`.
+Set the port to 443, copy the server name provided by GitHub automatically when the Codespace is created, and then set `Force server URL settings` to `Yes`.

 ## Bug Tracker